 - Other community institutions interested in purchasing local foods and meeting farmers, like hospitals and early care sites

-Online registration opens as soon as local dates and venues have been confirmed and concludes one week prior to the event.
+Online registration opens as soon as local dates have been confirmed and concludes one week prior to the event.

 What are the learning objectives of these events?